JuliaComputing/DataSets.jl/README.md

 we have some precedent here in packages like RDatasets, VegaDatasets, GeoDatasets, etc.

-The point here would be for the package to distribute the Data.toml metadata and any special purpose data loading code.
-Then hand the configuration over to DataSets.jl to provide a coherent and integrated interface to the data.
+The idea would be for the package to distribute the Data.toml metadata and any special purpose data loading code.
+Then hand this configuration over to DataSets.jl to provide a coherent and integrated interface to the data.
-Including downloading, caching, etc.
+Including lifecycle, downloading, caching, etc.

 ## Data REPL